Have questions? We're here.

 A Typical Day on an Antarctica Cruise

 Antarctica is full of surprises, offering new and exciting experiences every day.
-From watching a humpback whale breach next to your kayak to seeing a massive blue glacier up close as you near the Antarctic Peninsula, there's always something to discover.
-However, due to the unpredictable weather conditions in this harsh environment, daily plans may change, and cruise itineraries are designed to be flexible to make the most of the time on the White Continent and its surrounding islands.
+From watching a humpback whale breach next to your kayak to seeing a massive blue glacier up close as you approach the Antarctic Peninsula, there's always something to discover.
+However, due to the unpredictable weather conditions in this harsh environment, daily plans on a cruise to Antarctica may change, and itineraries are designed to be flexible to make the most of your time on the White Continent and its surrounding islands.
 Here's a glimpse into a typical day in Antarctica.

-AM: Days typically start early, around 6am, to catch the most dynamic wildlife activity.
-Guests receive an announcement over the intercom about their current location and attend a briefing about the morning's activities, such as kayaking.
+AM: Days typically start early, around 6 or 7 am, to catch the most dynamic wildlife activity.
+Guests receive an announcement over the intercom about their current location and attend a briefing about the morning's activities, such as kayaking or the next potential landing or Zodiac excursion.
 Breakfast is served in the form of a hearty buffet.
-Enjoy a customized omelet, pancakes, or oatmeal.
-After breakfast, guests layer up and prepare for off-board programs like zodiac explorations, hiking, kayaking, and stand-up paddleboarding.
+After breakfast, guests layer up and prepare for off-board programs like Zodiac explorations, hiking, and kayaking.
 Drysuits are provided for water activities.
-Guests then disembark with their group for the morning activity, which may include a landing on a visitor site, a zodiac cruise, or visiting the remote towns and research stations of Antarctica.
+Guests then disembark with their group for the morning activity, which may include a landing at a visitor site, a Zodiac cruise, or visiting a remote research station of Antarctica.
 After a morning of exploration, guests return to the ship for lunch, which is usually a buffet with various options to satisfy all tastes.
-Bigger ships may offer more than one dining option.
+Bigger cruises to Antarctica may offer more than one dining option.

-PM: After lunch, guests may take a break or enjoy onboard facilities before suiting up again for the afternoon excursion, which typically involves a landing or zodiac cruise to observe the local fauna and learn about the natural history of this continent.
-After the excursion, guests return to the ship for a daily recap, during which guides and guests share their favorite moments of the day.
+PM: After lunch, guests may take a break or enjoy onboard facilities before suiting up again for the afternoon excursion, which typically involves a landing or Zodiac cruise to observe local wildlife and learn about the natural history of the continent.
+After the excursion, guests return to the ship for a daily recap, where guides and guests share their favorite moments of the day.
 A briefing on the activities for the next day may happen at this time or later in the evening.
-It's also an ideal time to relax in your cabin or the ship's spa (if available on your ship), enjoy a hot beverage or a snack, and meet other travelers in social areas such as your ship's Science Lab, libraries, bars, observation decks, or gyms.
-Dinner is served in one of the restaurants on board or the main dining room, offering a variety of options from four-course plated dinners to barbecues on deck.
-Luxury cruises offer haute cuisine and specialty restaurants.
-Some cruises offer evening activities such as live music or game night, but it's typically a low-key affair to allow guests to retire early for the night and prepare for the next day's adventures.
+Or there may be a scientific lecture or presentation on a unique aspect of Antarctic wildlife or its history.
+Afterwards, it is an ideal time to relax in your cabin or in the ship's spa (if available on your ship), enjoy a hot beverage or snack, and meet other travelers in social areas such as your ship's science lab, libraries, bars, observation decks, or gyms.
+Dinner is served in one of the restaurants on your Antarctica cruise or in the main dining room, offering a variety of options from four-course plated dinners to barbecues on deck.
+Luxury cruises to Antarctica offer fine dining and specialty restaurants.
+Some Antarctica cruises offer evening activities such as live music or game night, but it's usually a low-key affair to allow guests to retire early for the night and prepare for the next day's adventures.

 Our Favorite Antarctica Expeditions by Land